Causality-oriented robustness: exploiting general noise interventions: Introduction

 \subsection{Our contributions}

 We propose in Section~\ref{sec:method} our method \emph{distributional robustness via invariant gradients (DRIG)}, a regularized ERM formulation, where the regularization term is inspired by a gradient invariance condition across the environments.
-In Section~\ref{sec:robust}, we establish robustness guarantees of DRIG under a linear structural causal model.
-Specifically, we show that DRIG yields prediction models that achieve finite robustness against interventions whose strength is controlled via the regularization parameter in the DRIG formulation and whose directions depend on the heterogeneity in the training data.
-Furthermore, we prove that as long as there are some shifts in the variances (i.e., the interventions given each environment are random variables), DRIG leads to robustness against perturbations in strictly (and often much) more directions than those protected by anchor regression \citep{rothenhausler2021anchor}.
+We show that DRIG is convex under certain natural settings, and that anchor regression \citep{rothenhausler2021anchor} is a special case of DRIG.
+Finite sample guarantees are also established.
+In Section~\ref{sec:robust}, we present robustness guarantees of DRIG under a linear structural causal model.
+We show that DRIG's prediction models achieve finite robustness against interventions whose strength is controlled via a regularization parameter and whose directions depend on the heterogeneity in the training data.
+Furthermore, we prove that as long as there are some shifts in the variances (i.e., the interventions given each environment are random variables), DRIG leads to robustness against perturbations in strictly (and often much) more directions than those protected by anchor regression; in fact, the DRIG robustness holds for general noise interventions, whereas anchor regression assumes additive noise interventions.
 When there are only mean shifts (i.e., the interventions are deterministic given each environment), DRIG is identical to anchor regression.
-In addition, we discuss how the DRIG formulation with $\gamma\to\infty$, which attains robustness against infinitely strong perturbations, leads to causality under more restrictive assumptions, highlighting the essence of causality-oriented robustness.
+We also discuss how DRIG with regularization parameter tending to infinity, which attains robustness against infinitely strong perturbations, leads to causality under more restrictive assumptions, highlighting the essence of causality-oriented robustness.

-To achieve more flexible robustness, in Section~\ref{sec:adaptive}, we extend the DRIG formulation with a scalar regularization penalty to a matrix of hyperparameters; we dub the resulting adaptive method by DRIG-A. To alleviate the consequent burden of hyperparameter selection, we propose an adaptive method to choose the hyperparameters in a semi-supervised domain adaptation setting, where we have a small set of labeled examples from the test distribution.
-We theoretically demonstrate that DRIG-A is more predictive than the ordinary least squares (OLS) estimator obtained from the semi-supervised samples.
-Finally, we conduct finite-sample analysis and real-data analysis on single-cell data in Sections~\ref{sec:finite_sample} and \ref{sec:real_data_experiments}, respectively.
-The code for implementing our methods is available at \url{https://github.com/xwshen51/DRIG}.